 First of all, we would love to have you join St. Paul’s Episcopal Church!
-Contact Fr.
-Brad Smith (704-289-8434) and he will be happy to help you.
+Contact the church office (704-289-8434) and he will be happy to help you.

 Baptism makes us members of the Church.
 And, we can then live into the meaning of our baptism within specific congregations and Christian denominations.
 The five sections below will spell this out more fully:

 1. Most importantly, the sacrament of Holy Baptism, makes you a member of the Universal Christian Church.
 The Episcopal Church recognizes as Christian all persons who have been baptized with water and in the name of the Holy Trinity (Father, Son, Holy Spirit).

 2. If you were baptized into the Universal Church in an Episcopal congregation then, in addition to becoming a member of the Universal Church, you were enrolled as a member of that particular congregation and also became an “Episcopalian.”
 You are member at the church where you were baptized until death or until you transfer to another congregation.
 So, if you were baptized at St. Paul’s Episcopal Church, you are a baptized member here.
 If you have asked that the record of your baptism be transferred here, then you are a member here as well.

 3. If you were baptized with water and in the name of the Trinity in another Christian communion or denomination, you can become a member of St. Paul’s by asking that your letter of baptism be transferred so that you can be enrolled on the books of this parish.
 This makes you a baptized member of the Episcopal Church in general and a member of St. Paul’s.